aulisius/http-with-fetch/README.md

 const list = client.get("/resource", { limit: 10 });
 ```

+## API Documentation

+For comprehensive API documentation, including all types, interfaces, and methods, see [API.md](./API.md).

 ## Testing with TestHarness

 The library includes a `TestHarness` class for mocking HTTP requests in your tests using Node.js's built-in test framework.